Optimizing a FastAPI service

 16 Mar 2025From my experience working at Simpl.

-One of things I’ve worked on in my time at Simpl is optimizing a backend service (Python FastAPI based) - the service used to evaluate user and returned a response.
+One of things I’ve worked on in my time at Simpl is optimizing a backend service (Python FastAPI based) - the service used to evaluate user based on some rules and returned a response.
 As a part of evaluation we used ingredients we got from API post body request, called external db’s to get some data, external APIs to get some data, ran evaluation logic and returned a response.
 Crisp points on things that worked bring down p99 of the API from 150’ish ms to 75’ish ms - p90/95 were even lower ofcourse; Note that there are some more avenues I see to optimize this further, but got occupied with other priority work, hence did not spend time there, but will work again in near future.

 - Increased load on the service i.e increasing ALBRequestCountPerTarget from 120 to 600 step by step and monitoring -> Not sure why did increasing load optimized rsponse time?
 Probably because of service warming up better?